zhanghang1989/ResNet-Matconvnet/README.md

 ### Get Started

-The code relies on [vlfeat](http://www.vlfeat.org/), and [a modified version of matconvnet](https://github.com/zhanghang1989/matconvnet), which should be downloaded and built before running the experiments.
+The code relies on [vlfeat](http://www.vlfeat.org/), and [matconvnet](http://www.vlfeat.org/matconvnet/), which should be downloaded and built before running the experiments.
 You can use the following commend to download them.
 ```sh
 git clone --recurse-submodules https://github.com/zhanghang1989/ResNet-Matconvnet.git
 ```